strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ## 🚀 Part 1: Create a new project with Strapi starters

 Strapi [starters](https://strapi.io/starters) are the fastest way to kickstart your project.
+We offer starters for various use cases (blog, e-commerce solution, corporate website, portfolio) and technologies (Gatsby, Gridsome, Next, Nuxt).

-We'll use the Gatsby blog starter as an example.
+From now on, in this whole guide, we will use the Gatsby blog starter as an example.

 ### Run the installation script